tulipjs/tulip/README.md

 # 🌷 tulip

-A web library for a procedural game creation.
-If you are familiar with react, now you can create games!
+A web library for procedural game creation.
+If you are familiar with React, now you can create games with 🌷 tulip!

 ### ⚠️This library is under heavy development ⚠️